Mali

-The sovereign state's northern borders reach deep into the middle of the Sahara Desert.
-The country's southern part, where the majority of inhabitants live, is in the Sudanian savanna and has the Niger and Senegal rivers running through it.
-The country's economy centres on agriculture and mining with its most prominent natural resources including gold (of which it is the third largest producer in Africa) and salt.
+Mali's northern borders reach deep into the middle of the Sahara Desert.
+Southern Mali, where the majority of inhabitants live, is in the Sudanian savanna and has the Niger and Senegal rivers running through it.
+The economy centres on agriculture and mining with its most prominent natural resources including gold (which represents 80% of its exports) and cotton.
+Mali is one of the poorest and least developed countries in the world.

-Mali was part of three successive powerful and wealthy West African empires that controlled trans-Saharan trade: the Ghana Empire (for which Ghana is named), the Mali Empire (for which Mali is named), and the Songhai Empire.
-At its peak in 1300, the Mali Empire was the wealthiest country in Africa with its 14th-century emperor Mansa Musa believed to be one of the wealthiest individuals in history.
-Besides being a hub of trade and mining, medieval Mali was a centre of Islam, culture and knowledge, with Timbuktu becoming a renowned place of education with its university, one of the oldest in the world and still active.
-The expanding Songhai Empire absorbed the empire in 1468, followed by a Saadian army which defeated the Songhai in 1591.
+Mali was part of three successive powerful and wealthy West African empires that controlled trans-Saharan trade: the Ghana Empire, the Mali Empire, and the Songhai Empire.
+At its peak in 1300, the Mali Empire was the wealthiest country in Africa with Emperor Mansa Musa believed to be one of the wealthiest individuals in history.
+Besides being a hub of trade and mining, medieval Mali was a centre of Islam, culture and knowledge, with Timbuktu becoming a renowned place of education.
+The Songhai Empire absorbed the Mali Empire in 1468, followed by a Saadian army which defeated the Songhai in 1591.

 In the late 19th century, during the Scramble for Africa, France seized control of Mali, making it a part of French Sudan; as the Sudanese Republic, a brief federation with Senegal was formed, achieving independence in 1960.
 After Senegal's withdrawal, the Republic of Mali was established.
 After a long period of one-party rule, a coup in 1991 led to a new constitution and the establishment of Mali as a democratic, multi-party state.
+From this, Mali experienced economic growth and increased civil liberties, though this began to reverse after 2012.
+Since independence, there have been four rebellions involving Tuareg people, which occurred from 1962 to 1964, 1990 to 1995, 2007 to 2009, and since 2012.

-In January 2012, an armed conflict broke out in northern Mali, in which Tuareg rebels took control of a territory in the north, and in April declared the secession of a new state, Azawad.
+In January 2012, an armed conflict broke out in northern Mali, in which Tuareg rebels took control of territory in the north, and in April declared the secession of a new state, Azawad.
 The conflict was complicated by a military coup in March 2012 and later fighting between Tuareg and other rebel factions.
 In response to territorial gains, the French military launched Operation Serval in January 2013.
-A month later, Malian and French forces recaptured most of the north, although the conflict continued.
-Presidential elections were held on 28 July 2013, with a second-round run-off held on 11 August, and legislative elections were held on 24 November and 15 December 2013.
-In 2020 and 2021, two coups led by Colonel Assimi Goïta overthrew the Mali government.
-A military junta led by Goïta has since ruled Mali.
-In May 2025, the junta dissolved all political parties.
-In July 2025, the transitional parliament granted Goïta a five-year presidential term, renewable without elections.
-In September 2025 the al-Qaeda affiliate JNIM imposed a blockade on fuel imports to major cities in the south, including the capital Bamako, causing economic disruption.
+A month later, Malian and French forces partially recaptured the north, though the conflict continued.

+Ibrahim Boubacar Keïta was elected president in 2013, but allegations of fraud during the 2020 parliamentary election led to mass protests.
+Keïta was removed in a coup led by Assimi Goïta, who established himself as military ruler of Mali after another coup in 2021.
+In 2025, all political parties were dissolved, and Goïta was granted a five-year presidential term, renewable without elections.
+The al-Qaeda affiliate JNIM imposed a fuel blockade on major cities, causing economic disruption and in 2026 launched a joint offensive with Tuareg separatists.